-Vermont Technical College is a public, co-educational, two- and four- year technical college with a rural residential campus located in Randolph Center, Vermont, a non-residential Williston campus in Williston, Vermont and seven satellite nursing campuses located throughout the state.
-Part of the Vermont State Colleges system that includes Castleton State College, Johnson State College, Lyndon State College, and the Community College of Vermont.
+Vermont Technical College is a public, co-educational, two- and four- year technical college with a rural residential campus located in Randolph Center, Vermont; a Williston campus with limited residential housing in Williston, Vermont and seven satellite nursing campuses located throughout the state.
+It is part of the Vermont State Colleges system that includes Castleton State College, Johnson State College, Lyndon State College, and the Community College of Vermont.
 Vermont Tech offers collegiate-level programs leading to an associate's degree with majors in applied technologies and related fields; to a bachelor's degree in Architectural Engineering, Business Technology & Management, Computer Engineering, Dental Hygiene, Electromechanical Engineering, Equine Studies, Information Technology, Sustainable Design & Technology, and Software Engineering; and to a certificate in Practical Nursing.